lucykang/Twitter-Extractor/README.md

 # Twitter-Extractor

-Author: Hae Yeon (Lucy) Kang

-Date: 2016-03-06
+Last Updated: 2016-03-06

-Description: This application will display tweets from other user's timeline or by hashtag.
+This application displays tweets from other user's timeline or by hashtag.
 Used TweetMoaSharp Package(https://github.com/danielcrenna/tweetsharp) for main functionalities.